MilesCranmer/BorrowChecker.jl/README.md

 </div>

 > [!WARNING]
-> This is a highly experimental _demonstration_ of Rust-like ownership semantics in Julia.
-It is not yet intended for active use in libraries.

-> [!WARNING]
 > NOTE: This package is under active development and the syntax has not stabilized.
 Expect it to change significantly between versions.

 This package demonstrates Rust-like ownership and borrowing semantics in Julia through a macro-based system that performs runtime checks.